River management schemes

 Their role is to advise and assist the Council in the development and implementation of works to reduce the risk of flooding and erosion.

-Reports and minutes from these committees are available in the Environmental Management Committee agendas.
+Reports and minutes from these committees are available in the now former Environmental Management Committee agendas.